opendatalab-no/opendatalab-no.github.io/_publish/360-one-city.md

 - Differences in data structures and coverage of data
 - Licenses or other terms of use may be differ, causing both legal, practical, and technical problems
 - Different data formats may be used
-- API's for accessing the data may differ substatially
+- API's for accessing the data may differ substantially

 ## Suggestions